-Two Tianjin Residents Tried for Their Faith, Judge and Prosecutor Fail to Specify Which Law They Broke
+Two Guangzhou Residents Tried for Their Faith, Judge and Prosecutor Fail to Specify Which Law They Broke

-(Minghui.org) Two Tianjin residents appeared in court on October 30, 2017 to face charges that they “used a cult to undermine law enforcement,” a standard pretext used by the Chinese communist regime in its attempt to frame and imprison Falun Gong practitioners.
+(Minghui.org) Two Guangzhou residents appeared in court on October 30, 2017, to face charges that they “used a cult to undermine law enforcement,” a standard pretext used by the Chinese communist regime in its attempt to frame and imprison Falun Gong practitioners.

 Mr. Yang Qiuren and Ms. Yang Jinhua were handcuffed and shackled when they were brought into the courtroom.
 The presiding judge ordered the removal of their handcuffs only upon their lawyers’ strong request.
 By law, the shackles should also be removed in the courtroom.